 - Adherence to the requirements for registration including the commitment to a minimum of 35 hours/ year Professional Learning, pro rata for part time/ sessional staff or volunteers. - Full time equivalent community learning and development practice equating to 1 year of 40 weeks X 35hours/week = 1,400 hours.
-In normal circumstances we would expect this to be the registrant's most recent practice or to have been achieved within the five year period prior to registration.
-Where this is not the case then the Individual Recognition Process will apply - Practice that has been achieved according to the values, principles, ethics and competences and is verified by a competent referee or referees.
+In normal circumstances we would expect this to be the registrant's most recent practice or to have been achieved within the five year period prior to registration. - Practice that has been achieved according to the values, principles, ethics and competences and is verified by a competent referee or referees.